garden-io/garden/docs/reference/module-types/kubernetes.md

 Specify a list of POSIX-style paths or glob patterns that should be excluded from the module.
 Files that match these paths or globs are excluded when computing the version of the module, when responding to filesystem watch events, and when staging builds.

 Note that you can also explicitly _include_ files using the `include` field.
 If you also specify the `include` field, the files/patterns specified here are filtered from the files matched by `include`.
-See the [Configuration Files guide](https://docs.garden.io/guides/configuration-files#including-excluding-files-and-directories)for details.
+See the [Configuration Files guide](https://docs.garden.io/using-garden/configuration-overview#including-excluding-files-and-directories) for details.

 Unlike the `modules.exclude` field in the project config, the filters here have _no effect_ on which files and directories are watched for changes.
 Use the project `modules.exclude` field to affect those, if you have large directories that should not be watched for changes.